 top of page

-Agile Project Management for Animation: Adapting Flexible Methodologies to Creative Workflows
+Agile Project Management for Animation: Is It Possible?

 Agile project management, originally designed for software development, can be effectively adapted to the animation industry to enhance creativity, collaboration, and flexibility.
 PIXAR is the frontrunner of this concept—they’re currently the only widely known animation studio that has adapted the Agile project management style.